 Facebook is famous for having weekly one-on-ones.
 It’s something that Sortlist, a successful Belgian scale-up, also does.
 The way Sortlist runs their one-on-ones is highly effective, yet easy to reproduce.
 First, they let their managers decide the frequency of their one-on-ones (every week of two weeks).
 During those (bi-)weekly sessions, managers and "managee" talk about work performances, work prioritization and trainings.
 Then, once a month, they run a meeting focusing on career development and well-being.
 Sortlist gives to their managers a whole list of questions from which they can inspire themselves for their one-on-ones.

 This (bi-)weekly process, completed by a monthly meeting has proven to be very effective to build strong relationships between managers and their direct reports.
-We’ll publish soon a full article on their coaching strategy.
+Find more details about how Sortlist runs their one-on-ones in this interview with their country manager.

 So, start by choosing your frequency.
 If weekly meetings are too much for you, you can start by running bi-weekly or monthly sessions, but not less.